vikramnr/weather-cli/readme.md

 ### Usage and Installation

-- To run the project in local env
+- To run the project in local env, clone using

 `git clone  https://github.com/vikramnr/weather-cli.git`

  - In project folder run  `npm install` to install the required dependencies.

-- Once installed run `npm install -g outside-cli` to install the project as node package
+- Once installed run `npm install -g outside-cli` to install the project as global npm package.

 - And at last change the permissions to access the command `outstide` using `chmod`